 I don’t ride a lot (yet) and when I do, I’m not good at it.
 Good at it meaning, I’m not able to go very far or keep up with a lot of other people I know who ride regularly.
 I have to work pretty hard at it.
 But I do it!
 And I like it!

 I realized that people run, go to the gym, paint, go fishing, play musical instruments, cook, or whatever they do, not only because they like it, but because, in a lot of cases, they get out of their heads when they do those activities.
 They are able to completely refocus their minds and get a fresh start.
 That’s a very healthy thing to do!

 There are two other times when my mind really settles.
 One is when I’m driving cross-country and another is when I’m paper crafting.
 When I drive cross-country my brain eventually settles down and I probably couldn’t even plan a decent menu.
 It’s really kind of weird.
-I definitely enjoy road trips and that’s probably one of the reasons why.
+I’ve started calling cross-country road trips Forced Meditation.
+I definitely enjoy them and that’s probably one of the reasons why.
 When I’m paper crafting, I just get into a creative zone where I’m in a really happy place.

-The bike though . . . the physical activity is really different than the other two things that clear my head.
+The bike though–the physical activity–is really different than the other things that clear my head.
 It is such a complete disconnect from the rest of the world.
 I’ve realized it’s probably one of the best things I’ve figured out for myself lately.